metrorailings/OwlBlog/content/posts/week-5-insights.md

 Two big penalties sustained a Steelers drive that ended in a touchdown.
 One a defensive pass interference and the other a personal foul.
 A damn shame too.

 The Eagles cornerbacks are serious liabilities.

+Fulgham is the real thing, I dare say.